R-SNGH/javascript-notes/notes/season-1/lecture-06.md

-# Episode 6 : undefined vs not defined in JS
+# Episode 6 : undefined(special JS keyword: var assigned memory) vs not defined(var not defined at all) in JS

 * In first phase (memory allocation) JS assigns each variable a placeholder called **undefined**.